kothakokila/JavaScript_Web/README.md

 ## Introduction

 Welcome to the JavaScript Games Collection!
 This repository includes two classic games built using HTML, CSS, and JavaScript.
-Feel free to explore, modify, and improve the games.

 ## Rock Paper Scissors